netresearch/amq-blob-spring/README.md

 --- | --- | ---
 amq.blob.min | 1048576 (1MB) | Treshold of content length from which BlobMessages should be created
 amq.blob.ttl | 300 (5 minutes) | Number of seconds to wait for downloads to start until the file will be deleted. amq.blob.dir | java.io.tmpdir | Directory in which to create temporary files when sending creating messages from bytes

+## Caveats

+- Currently the underlying `FileInputStream` or other `InputStream` objects will be closed and unregistered also when an exception occurs during retrieval.
+Related files will also be deleted in that case (files messages where created from and temporary files automatically created for messages from `Byte[]`)
+- Messages created from `InputStream` can only be sent once and without a Content-Length header